 Sweden is a worldwide leader in recycling.
-Now they are upping the game by opening the world’s first upcycling mall.
+Now they are upping the ante by opening the world’s first upcycling mall.
 It’s called ReTuna.
 The tuna part is short for Eskilstuna, the Swedish town it’s located in.
 The centre is much more than just a normal mall, it also includes a recycling depot, conference facility, cafe and a repair and education centre.

 The concept behind ReTuna is brilliant.
 People can drop of their unwanted goods and browse for upcycled products in the same place.
 The drop off centre is a drive thru, making it as easy as possible to donate items for upcycling.
 The ReTuna team sort through the goods as they arrive.
 There are 14 speciality categories for the mall, including: furniture, clothes, toys, bikes, computers, audio equipment, gardening & building materials.
 Each category has it’s own shop.
 They all only sell second-hand items.
 These shops are like DIY showrooms; teaching customers how to upcycle and repair their own household items.